gwax/www-gwax/posts/2004/05/mozilla-taconarwhal.rst

 the best browser out there and I highly recommend that you give it a try if you haven't before.

-.. |Mozilla Taconarwhal screenshot| image:: /pics/taconarwhal.jpg
+.. |Mozilla Taconarwhal screenshot| image:: /images/posts/taconarwhal.jpg
-   :class: alignright
+   :class: u-pull-right